dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/input-overview.md

  [!code-csharp[FocusSnippets#FocusSetIsFocusScope](~/samples/snippets/csharp/VS_Snippets_Wpf/FocusSnippets/CSharp/Window1.xaml.cs#focussetisfocusscope)]
  [!code-vb[FocusSnippets#FocusSetIsFocusScope](~/samples/snippets/visualbasic/VS_Snippets_Wpf/FocusSnippets/visualbasic/window1.xaml.vb#focussetisfocusscope)]

- Classes in [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] which are focus scopes by default are <xref:System.Windows.Window>, <xref:System.Windows.Controls.Menu>, <xref:System.Windows.Controls.ToolBar>, and <xref:System.Windows.Controls.ContextMenu>.
+ Classes in WPF which are focus scopes by default are <xref:System.Windows.Window>, <xref:System.Windows.Controls.Menu>, <xref:System.Windows.Controls.ToolBar>, and <xref:System.Windows.Controls.ContextMenu>.

  An element that has keyboard focus will also have logical focus for the focus scope it belongs to; therefore, setting focus on an element with the <xref:System.Windows.Input.Keyboard.Focus%2A> method on the <xref:System.Windows.Input.Keyboard> class or the base element classes will attempt to give the element keyboard focus and logical focus.